lavielp/lavielp.github.io/it/powershellmodule.md

 # PowerShell Module Structure

 PowerShell modules at their most basic are just a psm1 file with a bunch of functions.
-The file is imported into a PowerShell sessions and the functions can be called.
+The file is imported into a PowerShell sessions and then the functions can be called.
 From there, the module can expand and become more useful.

 The next step is to have a module manifest whose file type is psd1 and contains a structure hash